 Her studio composition work is a unique blend of jazz-voice-layered-improvised-blusey-quirk.
 Paige is currently developing a body of work in her studio under the working title of ‘Enough’.

 2018 saw Paige take her first formal steps as a Musical Director, MD’ing Christine Tammer’s ‘The Venue: A Singing’.
 This was an exciting new direction for Paige, and she took to it like a ‘duck to water’.
 Paige is looking forward to more Direction work and welcomes enquiries.

 In 2015, soon after setting to sing jazz as her main genre, Paige received a grant from the Ballarat Arts Foundation to go towards recording a debut album to use to get gigs, as merchandise and for a record of her ‘starting point’.
-So in 2016, Paige tethered her band of Ballarat muses and over a couple of days laid out the tracks which would become her jazz debut album Indigo.
+So in 2016, Paige together with her band of Ballarat musos over a couple of days laid out the tracks which would become her jazz debut album Indigo.

 In May 2019, Paige released her first offering for her studio developed songwriting Stick with Love.
 This EP features two tracks she wrote, performed all instrumentation for and recorded in her home studio.
 Both songs were initially commissioned by the Ballarat Baha’i Community.

 As well as her jazz album, Indigo, and her new EP Stick with Love Paige has also independently released an album of original songs titled The Cellante Recordings.
 She also performs her original music with Double Bassist Andrew Vincent and Drummer Lesley Williams with Mary Card on BV under the banner Paige & The Vinleys.

 Paige and Mary Card also run a successful Bar Choir which prior to Covid included the career highlight of facilitating a mass choir on the MainStage at the Queenscliff Music Festival.
 Check out Bar Choir at http://www.barchoirvic.com